hdShang/arxiv-daily/docs/cs-RO/2025-12-18/papers/251216446v1-e-sds-environment-aware-see-it-do-it-sorted-automated-environment-aw.md

 ---
 layout: default
-title: E-SDS: Environment-aware See it, Do it, Sorted - Automated Environment-Aware Reinforcement Learning for Humanoid Locomotion
+title: "E-SDS: Environment-aware See it, Do it, Sorted - Automated Environment-Aware Reinforcement Learning for Humanoid Locomotion"
 ---

 # E-SDS: Environment-aware See it, Do it, Sorted - Automated Environment-Aware Reinforcement Learning for Humanoid Locomotion